jtriley-eth/inline-yul-style-guide/README.md

 ### Double Whitespace

-Each instruction belongs on its own line and that line belongs between two blank lines.
-Rare exceptions may be made for brevity when operations perform closely associated actions.
+Each instruction belongs on its own line and each instruction line belongs between two blank lines.
+Rare exceptions may be made for brevity when operations perform simple and closely associated actions.

 ```solidity
 // -- snip